opea-project/GenAIExamples/FaqGen/kubernetes/manifests/README.md

 > [NOTE]
 > The following values must be set before you can deploy:
 > HUGGINGFACEHUB_API_TOKEN
 > You can also customize the "MODEL_ID" and "model-volume".

+## Required Models
 We set "meta-llama/Meta-Llama-3-8B-Instruct" as default model, if you want to use other models, change arguments "--model-id" in `xeon/faqgen.yaml` or `gaudi/faqgen.yaml`.
 ```
 - --model-id
 - 'meta-llama/Meta-Llama-3-8B-Instruct'